Q. Why use hard disks to store music? Why not metal rods, special cards or CD’s?

 Q. How much does additional music cost?

-Q. What is the purpose of the GPS atomic clock?
+Q. What is the purpose of the amplifier control module?

 Q. Can I use my own computer in place of the one included with the carillon?